Guaranteeing Ginger

 Harvest time!

 Whatever you do, don’t harvest your rhizomes until the second year.
 Let the plants get established and fatten up a bit.
-Traditionally, you’d do it when the leaves have died back but with the climate the way it is now, we have some leaves all year on all 3 species, though the Turmeric seems to get harder than the others.
+Traditionally, you’d do it when the leaves have died back but with the climate the way it is now, we have some leaves all year on all 3 species, though the Turmeric seems to get hit harder than the others.

-The best way is called ‘Bandicooting’ here in Oz, after a little mammal who likes to use the technique.
-This means digging down a little and finding, then breaking off as much rhizome as you need.
+There are two ways to harvest.
+You can dig up a whole patch of rhizome from a single plant.
+That means a mess and replanting.
+The best way is called ‘Bandicooting’ here in Oz, named after a little mammal who likes to use the technique.
+Bandicooting means digging down a little until you find the rhizome, then breaking off as much as you need.
 You won’t have to dig far.
 All three species tend to grow at just on or below the surface.
 This method is a lot more fun and doesn’t necessitate replanting the whole plant.
-Also, the rhizome is stored in the soul for any time you want a fresh bit.
+Also, the rhizome is stored in the soil for any time you want a fresh bit.
+I don’t usually bury the exposed, wounded rhizome immediately, preferring to leave it exposed to callous over before covering it with soil.
+This can help prevent rotting.